-- A Canadian gear manufacturer contacted Reese about gear rings with up to 30 mm distortions, mainly in the form of ovality.
-The question was posed, what could be done to improve such deviations?
+- 1. A Canadian gear manufacturer contacted Reese about gear rings with up to 30 mm distortions, mainly in the form of ovality.
+The question was posed, "What could be done to improve such deviations?"
 The gear heat treatment was completed with deviations below 0.30 mm with respect to wobble and ovality. - 2.
 A French gear manufacturer only gave us pinion shafts for treating in the early stages.
-Interest from the manufacturer was gained when it was stated that Reese could case harden wheels significantly better than the competition.
-The first wheels were not very good but still at a greater quality than the competition.
+The first wheels were not very good, but still at a good quality.
 The growth scattered and tapering, ovality, and runout (out of flatness) were not as good compared to gears for other customers.
-The shop manager gave extensive material recommendations and advice for the pre-treatment and also stated that Reese would harden wheels of around 2 m in diameter vertically not horizontally.
+The shop manager gave extensive material recommendations and advice for the pre-treatment and also stated that Reese would harden wheels of around 2 m in diameter verticallynot horizontally.
 The customer showed a mass of gears the competition had previously hardened with 5 mm tapering.
 Although the optimization possibilities of the material were not fully implemented yet, Reese achieved an average runout, tapering and ovality of <0.5 mm with a maximum chance of values of 0.7 mm.
-The ovality and tapering of up to 0.7 mm was caused due to the remaining bandings in the material. - Uncontrolled growth is reduced by narrowing the hardenability (alloy) scatter bands and is now available in narrower limits. - 3.
-The gear wheels of a customer in Spain have come out very well, according to the measurement capabilities.
+The ovality and tapering of up to 0.7 mm was caused due to the remaining bandings in the material.
+Uncontrolled growth is reduced by narrowing the hardenability (alloy) scatter bands and is now available in narrower limits.

-4. Another long-time-customer in France has had bad experiences with competitors.
+- 3. The gear wheels of a customer in Spain have come out very well, according to the measurement capabilities. - 4.
+Another long-time customer in France had bad experience with Reese competitors.
 There was dissatisfaction with the core strengths of their case-hardening process.
 The customer has now completely committed to the Reese program.
-Some parts are among the relatively smaller group of components, but are still very distortion sensitive.